MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/async-customer-mode-faq.md

 ### Why can't I enable the "Enable editing customers in asynchronous mode" feature?

-Before enabling the **Enable editing customers in asynchronous mode** feature, you must first enable the following features:
+Before you enable the **Enable editing customers in asynchronous mode** feature, you must enable the following features:

-- **Performance improvements for customer orders and customer transactions**
+- Performance improvements for customer orders and customer transactions
-- **Enable enhanced async customer creation**
+- Enable enhanced async customer creation
-- **Enable asynchronous creation for customer addresses**
+- Enable asynchronous creation for customer addresses

-### Why am I still observing real-time service calls being made to Commerce headquarters after the "Enable editing customers in asynchronous mode" feature is enabled?
+### Why do I still see real-time service calls made to Commerce headquarters after the "Enable editing customers in asynchronous mode" feature is enabled?

-This issue occurs when Commerce Data Exchange (CDX) jobs haven't been executed to ensure that the feature state and other channel metadata are synchronized with the channel.
-Ensure that the following CDX jobs are executed in headquarters before reattempting the scenario:
+This issue occurs when Commerce Data Exchange (CDX) jobs haven't been run to ensure that the feature state and other channel metadata are synchronized with the channel.
+Before you retry the scenario, ensure that the following CDX jobs are run in Commerce headquarters:

 - 1110 (Global configuration)
 - 1010 (Customers)
 - 1070 (Channel configuration)

-Data cached in Commerce Scale Unit (CSU) may not be immediately reflected in headquarters after the CDX jobs have been executed.
+Data that is cached in Commerce Scale Unit (CSU) might not be immediately reflected in Commerce headquarters after the CDX jobs have been run.

 ### Why doesn't Commerce headquarters show customer creation or updates from the point of sale (POS) or e-commerce channel?

-Ensure that the following actions have been performed in the exact sequence below:
+Ensure that the following actions have been performed in the order that they are listed in here.

-1. Execute the CDX P-job in headquarters, which will ensure that async customer data stored in the **RETAILASYNCCUSTOMERV2**, **RETAILASYNCADDRESSV2**, **RETAILASYNCCUSTOMERCONTACT**, **RETAILASYNCCUSTOMERAFFILIATION**, and **RETAILASYNCCUSTOMERATTRIBUTEV2** tables are available in headquarters.
+1. Run the CDX P-job in Commerce headquarters to ensure that async customer data that is stored in the **RETAILASYNCCUSTOMERV2**, **RETAILASYNCADDRESSV2**, **RETAILASYNCCUSTOMERCONTACT**, **RETAILASYNCCUSTOMERAFFILIATION**, and **RETAILASYNCCUSTOMERATTRIBUTEV2** tables is available in Commerce headquarters.
-1. Execute the **Synchronize customers and channel requests** batch job in Commerce headquarters.
-After successful execution of the batch job, all records that have been successfully processed from the tables mentioned above will have the **OnlineOperationCompleted** field marked as **1**.
+1. Run the **Synchronize customers and channel requests** batch job in Commerce headquarters.
+After successful execution of the batch job, all records that have been successfully processed from the previously mentioned tables will have the **OnlineOperationCompleted** field set to **1**.